-A Short History of Sushi
+A Short History of Preserving Seafood

-The Beginnings of Sushi
+On The Origins of Sushi

-Originally, sushi arose out of a way of preserving food.
-Fish was placed in rice and allowed to ferment, which allowed an individual to keep the fish edible for some time.
+Originally, sushi arose out of a way of preserving raw fish and other seafood.
+Fish was placed in rice and allowed to ferment, which allowed an individual to keep the fish edible for some time as the fermentation of foods with the right kinds of bacteria is not just safe, but can be quite nutritious as well.
 The rice was thrown away and the fish was eaten when needed or wanted.

 The method spread throughout China and by the seventh century, had made its way to Japan, where seafood has historically been a staple.
 The Japanese, however, took the concept further and began to eat the rice with the fish.
 Originally, the dish was prepared in much the same manner.
-In the early 17th century, however, Matsumoto Yoshiichi of Edo (now Tokyo) starting seasoning the rice with rice wine vinegar while making his ‘sushi’ for sale.
-This allowed the dish to be eaten immediately, instead of waiting the months it might normally take to prepare the ‘sushi.’
+In the early 17th century, however, Matsumoto Yoshiichi, living in Edo (the city we now know as Tokyo), and likely the first true sushi chef, or itamae, started thinking.

-At that time, sushi was served from sushi stalls on the street and was meant to be a snack or quick bite to eat on the go.
-Served from his stall, this was not only the first of the real ‘fast food’ sushi, but quickly became wildly popular.
-From his home in Edo, this style of serving sushi rapidly spread throughout Japan, aided by the Great Kanto earthquake in 1923, as many people lost their homes and businesses and moved from Tokyo.
+At that time, sushi was served from stalls on the street and was meant to be a snack or quick bite to eat on the go.
+Served from his stall, this was not only the first of the real “fast food,” but it quickly became wildly popular.
+From his home in Edo, this style of serving rapidly spread throughout Japan, aided by the Great Kanto earthquake in 1923, as many people lost their homes and businesses and moved from Tokyo.